It is very easy to prevent and get rid of whiteheads.

 Apple cider vinegar is known for its antiseptic and antibacterial properties that can eliminate the bacteria causing acne inflammation.
 This also works as an astringent in removing the sebum clogged in the skin pores.

-Take one teaspoon of apple cider vinegar and dilute it into one cup of water and then massage your face with a cotton ball soaked in this solution for a couple of minutes and wash the face after 15 minutes with lukewarm water.
-If this process is done once daily for a few weeks, the acne issues will disappear very soon.
+Take one teaspoon of apple cider vinegar and dilute it into one cup of water.
+Then, massage your face with a cotton ball soaked in this solution for a couple of minutes, and wash the face after 15 minutes with lukewarm water.
+If this process is done once daily for a few weeks, the acne issues will disappear soon.

 4. Baking Soda

-Make baking soda paste with water and apply it like a mask on your face and wash the face after 5 minutes.
+Make baking soda paste with water, and apply it like a mask on your face; wash it after 5 minutes.
 This procedure must be repeated three times a week for best results.

-It is found that the anti-bacterial properties of tea tree oil work well in getting rid of the whiteheads.
-Once a day applies the tea tree oil onto the facial skin with the help of a cotton ball.
+It is found that the antibacterial properties of tea tree oil work well in getting rid of whiteheads.
+Once a day, apply the tea tree oil onto the facial skin with the help of a cotton ball.
 Within a month, the occurrence of whiteheads becomes rare on your face.
-Pure tea tree oil is harsh on the skin; it is better to use a lotion or liquid that contains up to 10% tea tree oil.
+Pure tea tree oil is harsh on the skin; using a lotion or liquid containing up to 10% tea tree oil is better.

-There are also several other common natural remedies for acne that will work for whiteheads too.
+Several other common natural remedies for acne will work for whiteheads, too.

-- Avoid using chemical-rich skin-care products like astringents, masks, toners, and exfoliating soaps.
+• Avoid using chemical-rich skincareskincare products like astringents, masks, toners, and exfoliating soaps.

-- Limit the usage of strong body sprays and alcohol-based skin-care
+• Limit the usage of strong body sprays and alcohol-based skincareskincare.

-- Always use only good quality cosmetics and sun-block lotions as the bad ones will clog the skin pores
+• Always use only good quality cosmetics and sun-block lotions as the bad ones will clog the skin’s pores.

-- Avoid heavy foundation creams and cosmetics as they will clog the pores…and in case if you use them, make sure to remove them completely from your face before you sleep
+• Avoid heavy foundation creams and cosmetics as they will clog the pores…and if you use them, remove them completely from your face before you sleep.

-- Use only oil-free makeup and skin-care creams
+• Use only oil-free makeup and skincareskincare creams.

-- Do not apply any oil for moisturizing your facial skin if you are prone to comedones
+• Do not apply oil to moisturize your facial skin if you are prone to comedones.

-- If you have oily skin, it is good to carry blotting papers with you to wipe your face with them every few hours.
+• If you have oily skin, carrying blotting papers to wipe your face with them every few hours is good.

-- It is good to continue with acne medication (especially the topical solutions) for a longer period even after you have initially got rid of them.
+• It is good to continue with acne medication (especially the topical solutions) for a longer period, even after getting rid of them.

 Application of spot treatments and prescription retinoids are said to be the best remedies for getting rid of whiteheads.
 Natural remedies are safe and effective for acne; however, they should be used regularly for a prolonged period.